 Your instructor will be Deborah White.
 The riding lesson program is an extension of the Triple Crown Horsemanship Camp offered to young ladies each summer.

 WHEN AND WHERE:

 Please contact us at 315-654-2694 for details on when.
 The riding stable is located at 30395 County Route 4 in Cape Vincent at the home of Triple Crown Horsemanship Camp.

 WHO MAY ATTEND:

-Lessons are offered to students that are currently enrolled in the third grade, or higher, due to requirements of strength, attention span, and ability to follow through with given directions.
+Lessons are offered to students that are currently enrolled in the first grade, or higher, due to requirements of strength, attention span, and ability to follow through with given directions.
 The number of riders in each lesson will be kept to a minimum of 5-6 and may include riders of varying abilities and ages.

 Riders must commit to at least one Group Set for a total cost of $150 for five lessons.
 Payment to be made as follows: Payment of $30, in the form of cash or personal check, is due upon arrival at each lesson – payment is required for all five lessons with a group set.
 If your child does not attend a lesson due to personal reasons, sports, or other outside commitments, payment of $30 will remain due to the instructors.